 - Montana State UniversityMaster of Arts degree and Bachelor of Arts degree

 United States District Court, Western District of Washington

 Outside The Office

-- Cycling, mountain climbing, skiing, golfing, traveling and reading—and starting each day with a cardio/weight lifting workout.
+- Cycling, hiking, skiing, golfing, traveling, and reading—and starting each day with a cardio/weight lifting workout.